sochar3/essential-tokens/README.md

 - **Development mode:** `npm run dev` (watches files and rebuilds)
 - **Production build:** `npm run build`
 - **Clean build files:** `npm run clean`

-## Personal Version

-This is the **open source version** of Essential Tokens, designed for community use and contributions.

-For the **personal version** with creator branding and additional features, see: [essential-tokens-personal](https://github.com/sochar3/essential-tokens-personal) (private repository).

 ## Features